 So I tortured myself.
 And the more I tortured myself, the more unrealistic my expectations for myself became.

 Chances are, at some point in your life, you’ve tried to change your behavior through sheer willpower.
 And chances are, you also failed miserably.
 Don’t feel bad!
 This is what happens most of the time.

 Most people think of self-discipline in terms of willpower.
 If we see someone who wakes up at 5 AM every day, eats an avocado-chia-fennel-apricot-papaya smoothie each meal, snorts brussel sprout flakes, and works out for three hours before even wiping their ass in the morning, we assume they’re achieving this through straight-up self-abuse—that there is some insatiable inner demon driving them like a slave to do everything right, no matter what.

 But this isn’t true.
 Because, if you actually know anybody like this, you’ll notice something really frightening about them: they actually enjoy it.2

 Seeing self-discipline in terms of pure willpower fails because beating ourselves up for not trying hard enough doesn’t work.
 In fact, it backfires.
 And, as anyone who has ever tried to go on a diet will tell you, it usually only makes it worse.

 The problem is that willpower works like a muscle, if you work it too hard, it becomes fatigued and gives out.
 The first week committing to a new diet, or a new workout regimen, or a new morning routine, things go great.
 But by the second or third week, you’re back to your old late-night, cheeto-loving ways.

 The same way you can’t just walk into a gym for the first time and lift 500 pounds, you can’t just start waking up at 4 AM on a dime, much less do something ridiculous like an Uberman sleep schedule.
-To have a chance of success, your willpower must be trained steadily over a long period of time.
+To have a chance at success, your willpower must be trained steadily over a long period of time.

 But this leaves us in a conundrum.
 If we view self-discipline in terms of willpower, it creates a chicken-or-the-egg situation: To build willpower, we need self-discipline over a long period of time; but to have self-discipline, we need massive amounts of willpower.